 - assisting family carers in their caring role

-The service, which operates 7 days per week, 365 days per year, is provided either directly by East Ayrshire Council or by partner providers contracted by us.
+The service, which operates 7 days per week, 365 days per year, is provided either directly by East Ayrshire Health and Social Care Partnership or by partner providers contracted by us.

 The priority for the service is the provision of personal care to the most vulnerable members of our communities.
 The type of care provided will vary according to a person’s assessed needs but can include: